JoeVirtual/KonFoo/docs/pointer.rst

     0

-Byte order of the Data object
+Byte order of the Data Object
 -----------------------------

 You can get the **byte order** used by the `pointer`_ to deserialize or serialize